 The role of a dietician can not be understated to many, who are often inundated with nutrition advice, fad diets, and confusing or conflicting studies.
 A dietician must be able to help people understand basic human nutritional needs and the choices they need to make to be healthy.

-While the role of dieticians is to counsel their patients on food and nutrition, the day-to-day job description will be different depending on their area of specialty and where they work.
-Dieticians can work in many settings, including hospitals, long-term care facilities, community facilities, schools and corporate businesses.
+While the role of dietitians is to counsel their patients on food and nutrition, the day-to-day job description will be different depending on their area of specialty and where they work.
+Dietitians can work in many settings, including hospitals, long-term care facilities, community facilities, schools and corporate businesses.
 They may work in many fields, as well, like sports nutrition, the food and nutrition industry and research.

-For instance, Clinical Dieticians are trained to give nutrition therapy to those in hospitals and other long-term care facilities.
-Community Dieticians work to educate those in their community on food and nutrition.
+For instance, Clinical Dietitians are trained to give nutrition therapy to those in hospitals and other long-term care facilities.
+Community Dietitians work to educate those in their community on food and nutrition.
 This can include working in various government agencies, public clinics, and more.
 Those focused on sports dietetics will counsel athletes and active patients through their knowledge of sports medicine.

 Becoming a registered dietician takes years of study, certifications and licenses.
-To be a certified RD, one will have to:
+To be a certified RD, one typically has to to:

 - Complete a period of supervised practice, like a dietetic internship.

 - Pass the Commission on Dietetic Registration (CDR) exam.
 This is a national certification.